 Field Course Hostel

-The hostel has a sitting area where students and guests can relax.
+The hostel is ideal for short-term visitors, especially for field courses.
 All windows and doors are enclosed with mosquito netting.

 - Dormitories: capacity for 30 people (two bunk beds and one single bed in each room – maximum five persons per room).